 Studying at HYMS Our parent universities have outstanding academic and clinical facilities.
 As a HYMS student, you get the best of both worlds.
 York excels at health-related research and bioscience, with considerable expertise in clinical trials, epidemiology and health economics.
 Hull is strong on research into cardiovascular and respiratory medicine, gastrointestinal and cancer surgery, and oncology.
-Library facilities.
-The libraries at the two universities together have nearly two million books and over 20,000 current journal titles, as well as a wide range of DVDs, e-books, cassettes, music and multimedia CDs.
+Library facilities The libraries at the two universities together have nearly two million books and over 20,000 current journal titles, as well as a wide range of DVDs, e-books, cassettes, music and multimedia CDs.
 There are textbooks and other resources specific to the HYMS curriculum at both universities.
 On clinical placement you also have access to local NHS libraries.
-IT facilities.
-At HYMS, you use information technology skills every day.
+IT facilities At HYMS, you use information technology skills every day.
 At the start of the course, we introduce you to Blackboard, which provides computer-based support in your studies, busy online discussion boards for students and staff, and a variety of learning and other materials relevant to your current topics.
 We have a dedicated high-speed computer network spanning both universities and all NHS sites.
 Our multimedia PCs are available wherever HYMS has a presence.
-Computer connections are also available in York student study-bedrooms and from university-owned houses in Hull.
-Studying at York York is one of Britain's most distinguished and successful universities.
+Computer connections are also available in York student study-bedrooms and from universityowned houses in Hull.
+York is one of Britain's most distinguished and successful universities.
 It is large enough to have a rich and varied social and cultural life, but still small enough to have a real community feel that is welcoming and friendly to its 11,500 students.
-The university The main campus is at Heslington, on the edge of the city.
-The university's eight colleges are grouped around a lake in 200 acres of parkland.
-Each college contains a mix of academic offices, social facilities and student rooms.
-If you are a York-based HYMS student, you live in a college room, or a residence or house close to the campus, in your first year.
+The university Life for all York students is centred at Heslington on the edge of the historic city of York, where our colleges are set in an attractive landscaped campus.
+It is compact and has a safe, friendly atmosphere.
 The campus is quiet and easy to move around, generally traffic-free, and with fast and frequent bus services to the city.
-There is a network of cycle paths, and cycling is popular on campus and around the city.
+There is a network of cycle paths, and cycling is popular both on campus and around the city.
+"One of the first things I was impressed with was the York campus - the beautiful lakeside views and scenery are ideal for evening walks, especially after a hectic PBL session!"
 Anne Dokubo, Year 3 Student life York's student life is lively, especially at Heslington, where everything is close at hand.
 Most colleges have eating places and bars.
-The campus also has food stores, cashpoints, bookshops, a second-hand book mart, stationery store, travel agency, fully-equipped sports centre, tennis and squash courts, film theatres, concert halls - and of course a health centre.
+The campus also has food stores, cashpoints, bookshops, a second-hand book mart, a stationery store, a fully-equipped sports centre, tennis and squash courts, film theatres, concert halls - and of course a health centre.
 The university has award-winning newspapers, its own television station and Britain's first independent radio station.
 It has over a hundred student societies, for religious groups, political parties, music, dance lessons, film production, juggling, drama and much more.
 There are over fifty sports clubs, competing at inter-college and inter-varsity level, ranging from cricket, rugby and football to potholing, skateboarding and paintballing.
-HYMS students also have their own societies, which link the York and Hull campuses. [&]quot;One of the first things I was impressed with was the York campus - the beautiful lakeside views and scenery are ideal for evening walks, especially after a hectic PBL session!"
+HYMS students also have their own societies, which link the York and Hull campuses.